MuhammedMegz/AsuMathLabG30/README.rst

   A = B + C - D * F / G

--If you want to exit the program you write "exit" in the Terminal (console).
+- If you want to exit the program you write "exit" in the Terminal (console).

 - The operations **Must** go on exsisting defined matrices and if dont you will have an error with the name of the undefined matrix.